wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 At the end of each chapter, we have included a number of exercises designed to push you harder and to see if you can apply what you have learned.
 The later chapters of the book provide a number of open development exercises along with coded solutions and explanations.

 X> ### Exercises will be clearly delineated like this!
-X> We expect you to complete exercises as you progress through the book - **they are not optional!** A following chapter will expect you to have completed the preceding chapter's exercises, for example.

-Finally, all the code is available from *GitHub* at [https://github.com/leifos/tango_with_django](https://github.com/leifos/tango_with_django).
+X> In each chapter we have added a number of exercises to test your knowledge and skill.
+X> You will need to complete these exercises as the subsequent chapters are dependent on them.
+X> If you get stuck, you can look at our code solution in *GitHUb*  [https://github.com/leifos/tango_with_django_19](https://github.com/leifos/tango_with_django_19).

 To see a fully-functional version of the application, you can also visit the [How to Tango with Django website](http://www.tangowithdjango.com/).